 St.Ignatius of Australia #theta360 – Spherical Image – RICOH THETA

-My childhood friend Erin, who I’ve known since FOUR years old posted a photo of her in Australia.
-I at the time was staying in Sydney and asked if she will be there anytime soon.
+My childhood friend Erin, who I’ve known since we were four years old posted a photo of her travels in Australia.
+At the time, I was staying in Sydney and asked if she will be there anytime soon.

-She responds that she’ll be there next week!
+She responds that she’s in the south part and will be travelling up to Sydney next week!
 Amazing!

 A few days later another childhood friend (who also went to the same elementary school as Erin and I), posts a message on Facebook thanking everyone for the birthday wishes.
 The location is tagged in New Zealand.
 Again, I ask her if she’s dropping by Sydney and coincidentally she is too!
 They both were there for a short time with conflicting schedules, but we thankfully were able to set up a date to have dinner by the Harbour.